Achievement House Charter School

 How does Achievement House Charter School spend its money?

 Achievement House Charter School directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Achievement House Charter School tax-deductible?